tclahr/uac-docs/docs/collectors.md

 ### output_file
 <span class="required">Required</span>

 Output file name where the list of files will be stored in.
 UAC never overwrites output files.
-Data will be appended to file if the same file name is set for a different artifact rule within the same artifact directory.
+Data will be appended to the file if the same file name is set for a different artifact rule within the same artifact directory.

 ```yaml
 artifacts: